-University of Cambridge International Examinations retains the copyright on all its publications.
+Cambridge International Examinations retains the copyright on all its publications.
 Registered Centres are permitted to copy material from this booklet for their own internal use.
 However, we cannot give permission to Centres to photocopy any material that is acknowledged to a third party even for internal use within a Centre.

-- ® IGCSE is the registered trademark of University of Cambridge International Examinations - © University of Cambridge International Examinations 2011 www.PanaCambridge.com
+- ® IGCSE is the registered trademark of Cambridge International Examinations - © Cambridge International Examinations 2013